steve315/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 7-everybody - addsnexecution permission to u, g and o to the file hello
 9. 8-James_Bond - sets permission for hello u = 0, g = 0, o = 7
 10. 9-John_Doe - sets the mode of the file hello too -rwxr-x-wx
+11. 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mod	e.
+12. 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.